arturjost/smartstore-docker-boilerplate/README.md

 # Smartstore Docker Environment (Traefik + PostgreSQL)
 🐳 Docker Compose setup for a local Smartstore environment with Traefik and PostgreSQL.
-This repository provides a ready-to-run configuration to quickly launch a complete development environment for Smartstore locally using Docker Compose.
+This repository provides a ready-to-run configuration to quickly launch a complete environment for Smartstore locally using Docker Compose.
-Perfect for testing, developing, and debugging Smartstore applications.
+Perfect for testing, developing, and debugging Smartstore.

 ---